dmison/workshop/learn-js/_steps/step6-functions.markdown

 ---
 layout: step
-number: 4
+number: 6
 title: Functions
-permalink: step4/
+permalink: step6/
-requirements:
-  - variables
-  - values, expressions, Operators
-  - conditionals

-# keywords:
-#  - term: term
-#    define: A definition.

 ---

 Functions are a way of taking the big todo list of our program and breaking it up into a series of smaller ones.
-It's a little bit like writing lots of tiny program inside of your program (we heard you like programs so we put programs in your program).
+It's a little bit like writing lots of little program inside of your program (we heard you like programs so we put programs in your program).

 We've been using functions so far to assign behaviour to events, specifically the `onclick` events of our buttons, but that isn't the only place you can use functions.